10 Best Throwing Axes & Tomahawks (2023) | [Ranked by Marine]

 Weight: Typically, tomahawks are lighter (weighing between one to two pounds) than axes.
 While a lighter tool is good for backpacking or as a portable tool, the heavier head on an axe gives it a mechanical advantage for chopping and cutting (which is why a lot of people prefer axes for camping).
 That’s not to say tomahawks can’t chop/cut well, just axes are usually preferred.

-Size: Tomahawks are typically a little smaller (are about 15 to 16 inches) than throwing axes (which are between 15-20 inches).
+Size: Tomahawks are typically a little smaller (about 15 to 16 inches) than throwing axes (which are between 15-20 inches).
 The head of a tomahawk can be removed from the handle for backpacking/portability.

 Here Are the Best Throwing Axes and Tomahawks